 This article will explain more about the business rescue process, and how it might help you.

 Business Rescue is a term covering the range of legal mechanisms and approaches that can facilitate the turnaround of a financially beleaguered business.
 Rescue procedures allow companies the chance for restructuring, to negotiate repayment plans with creditors and, in some cases, protection from legal threats while the company finds its feet.
 Corporate rescue mechanisms, such as the CVA and administration, have wide-ranging implications on the company, its directors, shareholders, employees and business creditors.

-What are some of the Options Available to a Struggling Business?
+What are some Business Recovery Options Available to a Struggling Business?

 Using a CVA to Renegotiate Debt

 The CVA is a debt restructuring mechanism which must be agreed upon by 70% of creditors.
 It must be facilitated by an insolvency practitioner and offers a legal moratorium against further creditor action.
 Read our full article here on CVA’s.

 The rise of Fintech has meant there are a more diverse range of funding opportunities than ever before.
 Some companies even specialise in lending money to businesses with a poor credit score, and with the minimum of paperwork.
 We always consider finance as part of any rescue plan.

 Time to Pay Arrangements